ViscousTests/website/content/docs/investing-and-finances/expected-house-return.md

 about the house should be filled in.
 On the right are shown the results, in gory detail.

+Note that I was looking for live-in multi-plex properties, so the spreadsheet has features to judge the effect of rent on the ultimate return.

 **If you have any questions or** ***especially*** **if you notice errors in the spreadsheet, please comment on it to let me know.**